 The men's henley shirt can be hard to classify.
-From the first glance, it looks—and feels—like a t-shirt.
-What sets it apart are its long sleeves, and more importantly, the three-button placket that extends downward from its rounded neckline.
+At first glance, it looks—and feels—like a t-shirt.
+What sets it apart is its long sleeves, and more importantly, the three-button placket that extends downward from its rounded neckline.

-It's a mystery to us as to why henley shirts aren't more well-known and popular.
-After all, the unique design and characteristics of the henley shirt make it a cold weather essential.
+It's a mystery to us as to why men's thermal henley shirts aren't more well-known and popular.
+After all, the unique design and characteristics of the best men's henley shirts make it a cold-weather essential.

 For a clue as to what makes the henley shirt invaluable in colder temperatures, all you need to do is look back on its long history.
 In fact, the henley shirt existed before the name "henley shirt" was ever spoken aloud—prior to that, it was just men's underwear.

 What we today call a henley shirt was once widely worn as an undershirt in 19th century England.
 In the days before central heating and thermal undershirts, a long-sleeved cotton garment that could be worn below a gentlemen's proper clothing was essential for staying warm through the island nation's wet, drafty winters.
 It was the Henley Royal Regatta that brought the henley shirt into the open—and gave it its name.

 Since 1839, the Henley Royal Regatta has been held on the River Thames in England, not far from the town of Henley-on-Thames.
 When it began, performance fabrics and sportswear didn't yet exist.
 Instead, rowers simply wore their undershirts while competing.
 Before too long, the undershirts put on full display by the rowing teams became known as "henleys."

 You don't have to be holding an oar yourself to appreciate the warmth and comfort provided by men's long sleeve henley shirts.
 Just consider it one of the most versatile layering pieces for your fall wardrobe.